 You want to make sure that your diet is high in nutrients like iron, calcium, vitamin D, vitamin A, other carotenes, folic acid, vitamin C, and magnesium.
 Individuals in one study showed that if their levels of polyunsaturated fatty acids such as Omega 3, 7, and 9 were high, they were less likely to experience hearing loss.

-Fun Fact: An herbal extract from the Pacific islands called “Noni” is also protective for hearing loss.
+Fun Fact: An herbal extract from the Pacific islands called “Noni” and is also protective for hearing loss.

 Oxidation, inflammation are killers to those hair cells in the Cochlea.
 Eat foods such as pumpkin seeds and foods high in lycopene like tomatoes, watermelon, carrots, mango, squash.
 Other great foods to include in your diet are those that are high in zinc, like spinach, kale, cashews and mushrooms.
 Additionally, foods that are high in biotin such as berries, bananas, peanuts, beans, legumes, and green shard are also chock full of benefits.